y-taka-23/thank-you-stars/README.md

 [![Hackage](https://img.shields.io/hackage/v/thank-you-stars.svg)](https://hackage.haskell.org/package/thank-you-stars)

 A tool for starring GitHub repositories.
-It detects dependent libraries which are hosted on GitHub via `package.cabal` file, and stars the repositories all at once.
+It detects dependent libraries which are hosted on GitHub via `.cabal` file, and stars the repositories all at once.

 Setup